-A T OLD PORT ROYAL (now Annapolis Royal) in Nova Scotia, the first permanent settlement of white people in North America was made by the French, which DeMonts, accompanied by Champlain, Poutrincourt and Lescarbot, visited in 1604.
+First Things in Canada At Old Port Royal (now Annapolis Royal) in Nova Scotia, the first permanent settlement of white people in North America was made by the French, which DeMonts, accompanied by Champlain.
+Pourrincourt and Lescarbot, visited in 1604.
 Here Champlain established his "Order of the Good Cheer" in 1606, similar in many respects to the service clubs of today.
-The place where the first water power was developed and the first grist mill was erected, away back in the dawr, of the seventeenth century, is approximately one mile from the town.
-Lescarbot's "Neptune's Theatre", written and staged in 1606, was the first piece of recorded literature produced on the Continent and marked the dawn of literature in Canada.
+The place where the first water power was developed and the first grist mill was erected, away back in the dawn of the seventeenth century, is approximately one mile from the town.
+Lescarbot's "Nertune's Theatre," written and staged in 1606, was the first piece of recorded literature produced on the Continent and marked the dawn of literature in Canada.
 The first church and the first orchards in Canada date back to the pioneer days of old Port Royal.
 And in later years Nova Scotia led in the vanguard of progress in establishing the first parliament in Canada.
 The Public Gardens of Halifax City, the first established North of the 45th degree of latitude, are considered today the best in North America.
 Nova Scotia enjoys also the distinction of having had the first wireless installation on the Continent.
-The glory of the latter goes to Cape Breton Island, the land of the Bras d'Or Lakes, and the summer home of the late Alexander Graham Bell, the inventor of the telephone.
+The glory of the latter goes to Cape Breton Island, the land of the Bras d'Or Lakes and the Summer home of the late Alexander Graham Rell Along the Route Proceeding from Yarmouth and passing Port Royal's historic scenes, the visitor enters the far-famed Annapolis Valley so well known for its wonderfully flavored apples.
+Apple blossom time here, the first week in June, reminds one of a fairyland with an overwhelming riot of pink and white blossoms blanketing the entire countryside in a magic cloth of perfumed daintiness.
+But let us take the visitor over this Paradise of History.
+After Grand Pré, already fully described, comes Fort Edward, at Windsor, built in pioneer days.
+The Citadel Hill and its spacious officers' barracks, in Halifax City, the historic capital of Nova Scotia, are well worth seeing.
+Then comes the pleasure of a visit to the Province Building where so many stirring debates were heard in the days of